-Josh Goldberg is one of the founders of Astrum Solar and serves as vice president of policy and business development.
-He also heads the Solar Renewable Energy Credit trading business.
+Josh Goldberg is one of the founders of Astrum Solar and serves as Executive Vice President and Chief Strategy Officer.
+He also heads the Renewable Energy Credit trading business.
 Prior to Astrum Solar, Josh was an attorney at Ballard Spahr, LLP where he focused on mergers and acquisitions and venture capital transactions.
 He also cofounded a private equity fund dedicated to real estate investment and management, and served as a policy advisor to U.S. Congressman and Maryland elected officials.
 Josh earned a B.S. in Finance and a B.A. in History from the University of Maryland and received his J.D. from the University of Maryland School of Law where he served as an editor of the Maryland Law Review.
-He is a member of the Maryland State Bar Association and serves on the Advisory Board of the Maryland Clean Energy Center.
+He is a member of the Maryland State Bar Association and serves on the Maryland Strategic Energy Advisory Board.

 Bob Krantz is the founder and CEO of Mindseye Solutions an Arlington, Virginia based technology company.
 With over ten years of experience in electronic evidence and discovery solutions, Mr. Krantz specializes in delivering simplified solutions for complex business problems through consulting and delivery of next generation technologies to corporations, law firms, and government agencies.
 Krantz has assisted numerous organizations with cost reduction strategies, identification of efficient technologies, data minimization techniques, and electronic discovery workflow best practices.
 His relevant experience covers practice areas in Anti-trust, Insider Trading, SEC Investigations, Insurance Fraud, Second Requests, Intellectual Property Litigation, Freedom of Information Act requests, and many other areas.
 In addition to Mindseye Solutions, Bob is co-founder of EDD Blog Online on of the electronic discovery industry's premier resources for news and related content with over 4000 articles to date.
 Prior to founding Mindseye Solutions, Mr. Krantz worked with OnSite a premier litigation support services company in several roles.
 During his tenure at OnSite Mr. Krantz generated over $18m in sales over a five year timeframe and was consistently a member of the company’s President’s Club for top sales performers.
 Mr. Krantz has a Bachelor’s degree in Communication from the University of Maryland, College Park and lettered in Football during his time at Maryland.